imagej/imagej.github.io/_pages/scripting/javascript.md

 ### Importing classes

-{% include importing-classes lang='JavaScript' %} You can specify imports in JavaScript as follows:
+{% include warning/importing-classes lang='JavaScript' %} You can specify imports in JavaScript as follows:

     importClass(Packages.java.io.File)